I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 ‘Yes, let’s do it.
 You can bring Abigail and I’ll bring my new friend G.’ He frowned, pausing and I realised what I had just said.
 ‘You’ll make it up with her, G. Don’t worry.
 Hey, I can’t call you G anymore without thinking about Grace!’
 He didn’t reply.
 He was still looking down, away from the screen.
 ‘George?’

 He cocked his head to one side.
 ‘Oh.’
-I smiled and then watched a grin grow on his face.
+I smiled and watched a grin grow on his face.
 ‘Well, okay then.
 I…uh…I don’t know what to say.’

 I laughed.
 He laughed.

-‘Well, now I can say that I have been hanging out with Marie because she has a really cute boyfriend.’
+‘Well, now I can confess that I have been hanging out with Marie because she has a really cute boyfriend.’
 I snorted, ‘OMG George!
 Are you telling me that you’re planning on stealing Marie’s boyfriend from her?’
 He nodded and stuck out his tongue, squinting his eyes.
 ‘You’re such as user!’
 We cracked up.